avine/git-cheat-sheet/README.md

 0285f89 (origin/master, origin/HEAD, master) First commit
 ```

-This strategy is really great if your feature branch is made of a lot of commits.
+This strategy is really great if your feature branch is made up of a lot of commits.
-After a pull request, you just want to squash all your commits into a single one and merge it into the master branch.
+In this case, you typically want to squash all your commits into one and merge it into the master branch.